Alexyskoutnev/Humanoid_MARL/README.md

      ```bash
    conda env create -f environment.yml
    ```

+# Experiements
+In this research project, we conduct experiments to evaluate potential ideas and research directions.
+Each experiment is initially performed in a Jupyter notebook to assess the feasibility and potential of a particular idea before building the final framework.
+This iterative process allows us to gauge the experimental idea's potential and determine how it contributes to the overarching research goals.
+## Format
+- Each experiment is designed to accomplish a task within a timeframe of '1-3 days'.
+The emphasis on shorter tasks promotes efficiency and enables rapid iteration.
+- At the beginning of each Jupyter notebook, a comprehensive description is provided to outline the experiment's objectives.
+This narrative serves to contextualize the experiment and align it with the broader research goals.
+## Structure
+Experiments are organized within the `experiments` folder.
+This structure facilitates an iterative exploration of various ideas, allowing us to gather insights before defining the framework's scope.
+The goal is to first conduct experiments, formulate valid and novel research questions, and then guide the subsequent development of the research project.

 ## NOTICE
 This repo in the development state, feel free to contact Alexy with any bug reports or additions needed to the repository.